What Is 20 Pay Life Insurance? Definition, Pros & Cons

 Complete application and health questionnaire

-Fill out the application honestly.
-Disclose all health conditions, medications and family medical history.
-Misrepresentations can void your policy later, leaving your beneficiaries without coverage.
+Fill out the application honestly and disclose all health conditions, medications and family medical history.
+Misrepresentations can void your policy and leave your beneficiaries without coverage.

 4. 4